What is there to see and do?

 What is the Half Fare Card?

-This is included in all our holidays (except self-drive arrangements).
-It entitles you to half or reduced price travel on most mainline trains, mountain railways, cable cars, lake boats, long distance PostBuses, and local bus travel in the larger towns.
+This is included in all our holidays (except self drive arrangements).
+It entitles you to half or reduced fare travel on most mainline trains, mountain railways and cable cars, boats on the lakes, long distance PostBuses, and local bus travel in the bigger towns.
+More information...

 What is the Swiss Travel Pass?

 The Swiss Travel Pass is recommended for visitors who intend